goldie-mcp

 Ollama Backend (-b ollama)

 Note: Different embedding models produce different dimension vectors.
-Documents indexed with one backend/model cannot be searched using another with different dimensions.
+Memories indexed with one backend/model cannot be recalled using another with different dimensions.
 Use separate databases or re-index when switching.

 License